-I had no intention to sign up for NANO–really!
-In the last couple of years, I considered it briefly with the same intrigue someone might consider eating a basket of fried Oreos.
-Interesting concept, but probably a really bad idea, that could lead to unpleasant distress.
+I had no intention to sign up for NANOWRIMO.
+In the past, I’d considered it briefly with the same intrigue someone might consider eating fried Oreos.
+Interesting concept, but probably a really bad idea that could lead to unpleasant distress.

-November is the kick off to the holidays, right?
+November begins the holidays, right?
 My kids have five scheduled school days off this month.
-There are several birthdays and end-of-season sports parties to plan/attend.
-And, let’s not forget the twenty-pound turkey that needs cooking with all the fixings…let alone the Christmas crazy haze that has already began in haste.
+There are several family birthdays and those end-of-season sports parties to plan/attend.
+And, let’s not forget the twenty-pound turkey that needs cooking with all the fixings.
+And that Christmas craziness that the stores started pushing before Halloween.
 Whew!
-That’s overwhelming!
-But, you get an idea of why November is one of the worst months to immerge oneself into writing 50,000 words. http://nanowrimo.org/
+Overwhelming!
+November is one of the worst months to delve into writing 50,000 words.
+Or, is it? http://nanowrimo.org/

-Unfortunately for me, I often don’t listen to the rational left-hemisphere of my brain.
-I’m actually looking at this as an auspicious occurrence that was possibly meant to align at this very moment.
-There is a trio of elements that flourished the NANO seed:
+Often, I don’t listen to the rational hemisphere of my brain.
+So, I’m actually looking at this as an auspicious occurrence, that was possibly meant to align despite difficulty.
+I’m always looking for signs.
+And there have been a few that watered the NANOWRIMO seed:

 - A conversation hubby & I had Wednesday afternoon.

-I have been treading lightly; my footfalls have barely left an imprint.
-I’m committing to the long hours and unrest of struggle, relenting to its beauty.
+I’ve been treading lightly.
+Hesitant.
+My footfalls have barely left an imprint.
+Now, I’m committing to the long hours of struggle, relenting to its beauty.
+The unrest to succeed.
 “Without a struggle, there can be no progress.”
 Frederick Douglass